Use Self-Hosted CodeRabbit With Azure DevOps

 The self-hosted option is only available for CodeRabbit Enterprise customers with 500 user seats or more.
 Please contact CodeRabbit Sales to learn more about the CodeRabbit Enterprise plan.

-Create a Azure DevOps User
+Create an Azure DevOps User

 - Username: Set the username to "CodeRabbit" for easier identification (optional).